Other ways to have your say

 - GPs were able to provide more appointments for patients, offering the same level of consultation, diagnosis and necessary actions (such as referral or a prescription) as patients would get in a face to face appointment

-You can find out much more about the programme on the NHS England website – including a link to an online survey to give your views.
+You can find out much more about the programme on the NHS England website, however the consultation is now closed.